What Is a Triaxial Test? | Different Types of Triaxial Test

 However, this triaxial test has a big advantage: there is no saturation stage and stress is applied quickly (without pore water drainage), so it can be completed in less than half an hour.
 As a result, it is sometimes called a ‘Quick Undrained’ test but should be regarded as a characterisation test rather than an accurate parameter measurement method.

 Large scale triaxial tests can also be carried out on dry materials, such as aggregate, with pressure applied using a vacuum instead of cell water.
 Additionally, unconfined compressive tests, without any confining pressure, can be carried out on cohesive soils but tend to give overly conservative results.

 Triaxial test data can be used to derive fundamental material properties, including internal friction angle, cohesion, dilatancy angle and stiffness.
-Results are used in almost every aspect of geotechnical engineering, from slope stability analysis, to pavement design, tunnelling and bearing capacity calculations in temporary works and foundation design.
+Results from triaxial tests are used in almost every aspect of geotechnical engineering, from slope stability analysis, to pavement design, tunnelling and bearing capacity calculations in temporary works and foundation design.

 Triaxial testing of geogrid-stabilised materials

-Large scale triaxial testing is critical in predicting the performance of granular layers mechanically stabilised with geogrid and was key to the development of Tensar’s T-Value method for designing working platforms.
-Find out more next time…
+Large scale triaxial testing is critical in predicting the performance of granular layers mechanically stabilised with a geogrid mesh and was key to the development of Tensar’s T-Value method for designing working platforms.

 Prof. Alan Bishop